mahakbafna/Data-Ananlysis-in-Python/README.md

 3-The dataset is cleaned and stored in a CleanData folder which contains the entire cleaned dataset and files structures containing subsets of the cleaned dataset based on Make of the vehicles and vehicle Model.

 <img width="877" alt="img" src="https://user-images.githubusercontent.com/89958567/170879214-9c064c01-5532-4fc9-80b1-077e49fec646.png">

+More Info
+The main folder contains 9 folders.

+1- Folders from Analysis1 - Analysis 6 contain the Goolge Colab Notebook, python scripts along with the Plots for that analysis.

+2-Data for Analysis folder contains the clean dataset and subsets of data as per the file structure.